mm185/mm185.github.io/aboutme.md

 &nbsp;&nbsp;Java, JavaEE, Javascript, Typescript, HTML, Angular 1&2, C, C++, Swift, Delphi, Blueprint, Construct2, Winautomation.

 <span class="fa fa-heart about-icon"></span>
-&nbsp;&nbsp;I like to go to the movies, and visit the gym so that I can cook&eat more!
+&nbsp;&nbsp; I code small games in my freetime, like to go to the movies, and visit the gym so that I can cook&eat more!
 Also travelling and meeting nice people :)

 <span class="fa fa-globe about-icon"></span>
 &nbsp;&nbsp;Grew up and living in a small village near Stuttgart Germany.